"The most important validation you will ever receive is from yourself." Linda Suarez Grandstaff

 It tickles the hell out of me when someone looks at one of my designs, smiles or shakes their head and then asks me where I got it or how I came up with the concept.
-Creating and designing always makes my day brighter and makes me feel a little lighter, which motivates me to try and create pieces that have those same effects on others.
+Creating and designing always makes my day brighter and makes me feel a little lighter, which motivates me to try and create pieces that have those same affects on others.

 I think you may find my work appealing if you:

 love to own and wear hand fabricated one of a kind designs